 Since 2014, he has been Vice-President of the Romanian Academy and has been actively involved in optimizing research in the institutes/centres of the Romanian Academy and establishing Romanian research strategies.

 |Ion TIGINYANU, Academy of Sciences of Moldova, Republic of Moldova |

 Ion Tiginyanu received his Ph.D. degree in Semiconductor Physics from Lebedev Institute of Physics, Moscow, in 1982.
 Starting from 2001, he serves as the founding Director of the National Center for Materials Study and Testing, Technical University of Moldova.
-In 2013 he was elected first vice-president of the Academy of Sciences of Moldova.
+In 2013 he was elected first vice-president, while in April 2019 – president of the Academy of Sciences of Moldova.
 Professor Tiginyanu’s research interests are related to nanotechnologies, smart nanomaterials and development of photonic and electronic novel device structures for multifunctional applications.
 He has 350 international journal publications and 52 technological patents.
 He is SPIE Fellow, senior member of OSA, and member of AAAS, MRS, IEEE, and the Electrochemical Society.

 |Vladimir FOMIN, Institute for Integrative Nanosciences, Leibniz Institute for Solid State and Materials Research Dresden, Germany|

 Vladimir Fomin received his Ph.D. degree in Theoretical and Mathematical Physics from MSU, Chisinau, in 1978 a degree of Doctor habilitat in the phys. and math. sciences from the ASM in 1990.
 In 1999, he got a title of University Professor in Theoretical Physics from the